autoplot/documentation/md/Installation.md

 other executable file.
 There are also .rpm and .dmg releases which are available, but the .rpm version has not been thoroughly tested.

+Autoplot will run on 32 bit Java 8, but memory will be limited to 1GB.
+This is  done by using the single-jar release.